 - Macbook Pro

-What are the symptoms of Explore Search Results on your Mac?
+What Are The Symptoms of Explore Search Results On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.